SUMANA-N-S/Advanced-Physical-Design-Workshop-using-openLANE---sky130/README.md

  > set ::env(FP_IO_MODE) 1

- The variable value of 1 performs euidistant placement of pins.
+ The variable value of 1 performs equidistant placement of pins.
 If the variable is set to higher value pin placement changes.

 #### Cell cloning form Github: